-It’s hard to believe that I came up with the idea to make my own wedding hand fans almost a year ago now!
-Though, honestly, I didn’t make most of them until May and June.
-I kept thinking about writing up the tutorial I’d planned from the very beginning, but as fall slipped into winter, it didn’t really seem as relevant.
-Who wants to read about how to make hand fans in January?
-Now that it’s March, I thought I’d finally write up the tutorial!
 Temperatures will be heating up soon in many places, and spring wedding season is about to kick off.
 These hand fans would be fantastic (hehe) for other events, too.
-They’d be cute at a warm Easter egg hunt, at a summer BBQ, or just to be more comfortable than everyone else while walking around seeing the sites.
-Honestly, we still use the leftovers at home on hot days!
+They’d be cute at a warm Easter egg hunt, at a summer BBQ, or maybe you’re wondering how to make fans for church.
+Honestly, we still use these at home on hot days!
 This tutorial includes not only instructions, but also a fan template you can print out and use to create your very own fabric covered fans.
 Most of the pictures are almost a year old, and I didn’t have my neat-o vinyl backdrops then, so please bear with me on the photos.

 Materials needed to make your DIY hand fans